fly-lang/fly/llvm/docs/GarbageCollection.rst

 * Not thread-safe.

-Still, it's an easy way to get started.
+Still, it's an easy way to getValue started.
 After your compiler and runtime are up and running, writing a :ref:`plugin <plugin>` will allow you to take advantage of :ref:`more advanced GC features <collector-algos>` of LLVM in order to improve performance.